prometheus/proposals/proposals/0095-teams-and-org-permissions.md

 #### Phase 5: Retire superseded access

+1. For each human Owner who is not an active Steering Committee member or an approved temporary exception, verify replacement team access and revoke Owner access while retaining organization membership.
 1. Verify that every organization member's effective access is provided by the correct teams.
 1. Remove direct repository grants from organization members after replacement team access is verified.
 1. Remove duplicate grants from legacy teams only after verification.